TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    A range object will be empty if ``r[0]`` does not meet the value constraint.
-Ranges do support negative indices, but these are interpreted as indexing from the end of the sequence determined by the positive indices.
+Ranges do support negative indices, but these are interpreted as indexing kutoka the end of the sequence determined by the positive indices.

    Ranges containing absolute values larger than :data:`sys.maxsize` are